Approaches towards organization and efficiency.

 Sometimes you need to store sensitive information, like API Keys, Database passwords, data storage paths, or general variables used across all scripts.
 We don’t want to accidentally share these information, accidentally push them to Github, or copy and paste them over and over again from script to script.
 We also might want to build a codebase that relies on a few variables that another user can set in their own system in a way that works for them.
 Environmental variables are the way to address all of these concerns.

-also pull out one environmental variable at a time by passing in its
+.
+You can also pull out one environmental variable at a time by passing in its name, for instance:

 ).
 Keep in mind, .Renviron